-A.R.S. § 42-5061(A)(56), 42-5159(A)(53), 42-5063(B)(5): (Deduction Code 604) Sales or other transfers of renewable energy credits or any other unit created to track energy derived from renewable energy resources is exempt.
-In FY 2019, businesses deducted an estimated \$28.8 million for this purpose.
-Had the transactions been taxable at a 5% rate, they would have generated \$1.4 million in tax.
+A.R.S. § 42-5061(A)(57); 42-5159(A)(54): (Deduction Code 565) Computer data center equipment purchased by the owner, operator or qualified colocation tenant of the computer data center or an authorized agent of the owner, operator or qualified colocation tenant during the qualification period for use in a computer data center that is certified by the Arizona Commerce Authority under section 41-1519.
+In FY 2020, businesses deducted an estimated \$28 million for this purpose.
+Had the transactions been taxable at a 5% rate, they would have generated about \$1.4 million in tax.